randallard/prisoners-dilemma-docs/docs/development-journal/entry-012.md

 ## Challenges

+### Challenge 1: Balancing Speed and Thoroughness

+Ryan noted that all failing tests transitioned to passing in a single iteration, which deviated from his usual one-test-at-a-time approach.
+While this saved time, it introduced a potential risk of overlooking edge cases.

+**Resolution:** I suggested reviewing the implementation and tests to ensure no scenarios were missed.
+This additional review provided confidence in the robustness of the solution.

-### Challenge 1: Maintaining Consistent Data Structure
+### Challenge 2: Maintaining Consistent Data Structure

 **Description:** Ensuring consistent structure for connection data across different methods while avoiding duplicated code was a challenge.